cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-chimera.md

   nav: sidebar
 ---

-If you have a newer device with an A12 SoC, such as the iPhone XS, you can only use Chimera on iOS 12.0 - 12.1.2.
-{: .notice--danger}

-If you are already jailbroken with unc0ver, make sure to properly [remove it](removing-u0) {:.notice--danger}

 Chimera is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

+If you have a newer device with an A12 SoC, such as the iPhone XS, you can only use Chimera on iOS 12.0 - 12.1.2.
+{: .notice--warning}

+If you are already jailbroken with unc0ver, make sure to properly [remove it](removing-u0) before installing Chimera.
+{:.notice--danger}

-Chimera is capable of jailbreaking A12 on iOS 12.0 - 12.1.2 and A7 - A11 on iOS 12.0 - 12.5.2.
+Chimera is capable of jailbreaking all devices on iOS 12.0 to 12.1.2 and A7 to A11 devices on iOS 12.0 to 12.5.2.

 Due to how semi-untethered jailbreaks work, the app will need to be [re-signed](resigning-apps) once every 7 days.